-Each and every one of our new family members participates in our orientation program, called "Creating STARS."
-Why do we call it "Creating STARS?"
-We want to empower you, give you the tools and set you up for legendary success throughout your Common Man Family career.
+Each of our new family members participates in our orientation and intensive training program.
+We want to empower you, give you the tools, and set you up for legendary success throughout your Common Man career.

-During this program, you will learn about our company and the vision and values that help make the Common Man Family a home for you.
-We'll also talk about the details of your position, our development and training programs, the benefits we offer to our family members, and the policies/guidelines we've established to help you perform to the utmost of your ability.
+During this program, you will learn about our company and the vision and values that help make us a home for you.
+We'll also talk about the details of your position, our development and training programs, the benefits we offer, and the policies/guidelines we've established to help you perform to the best of your ability.

-You'll be hearing a lot of information for the first time, and we want you to have an understanding of exactly what it means to be part of our family, how you will develop with us, and our expectations of what a commitment to The Common Man Family means.
+You'll hear a lot of information for the first time.
+We want you to have an understanding of exactly what it means to be part of our family, how you will develop with us, and our expectations of what a commitment to The Common Man Family means.
 We encourage you to ask any questions you might have!

-All necessary employment documentation will be completed at this time, such as appropriate federal, state, and local tax forms.
-In addition, you will be required to present the Company with information establishing your identity and your eligibility to work in the United States in accordance with applicable federal law and as described below.
+All employment documentation will be completed at this time, such as federal, state, and local tax forms.
+In addition, you will be required to present the Company with information establishing your identity and your eligibility to work in the United States, in accordance with federal law and as described below.